Return to Campus Resources

 If you have a change or loss in income, please reach out to us as there may be additional financial aid available.
 To request this type of review please schedule a phone appointment here: Financial Aid Appointment.

 Delivering on President Trump’s Promise, Secretary DeVos Suspends Federal Student Loan Payments, Waives Interest During National Emergency.

 Secretary DeVos announced that the office of Federal Student Aid is executing President Donald J. Trump’s promise to provide student loan relief to tens of millions of borrowers during the COVID-19 national emergency.

 All borrowers with federally held student loans will automatically have their interest rates set to 0% for a period of at least 60 days.
 In addition, each of these borrowers will have the option to suspend their payments for at least two months to allow them greater flexibility during the national emergency.
 This will allow borrowers to temporarily stop their payments without worrying about accruing interest.

 “These are anxious times, particularly for students and families whose educations, careers, and lives have been disrupted,” said Secretary DeVos.
 “Right now, everyone should be focused on staying safe and healthy, not worrying about their student loan balance growing.
 I commend President Trump for his quick action on this issue, and I hope it provides meaningful help and peace of mind to those in need.”

-Additional safety protocol will be 6 ft spacing for candidates waiting in the hallway for one at a time check-in and recommendations that all personal items be left in their vehicle to avoid touching lockers.
-Masks and gloves are allowed and recommended but not mandatory at this point.
+Additional safety protocol will be six-feet spacing for candidates waiting in the hallway for one-at-a-time check-in and recommendations that all personal items be left in vehicles to avoid touching lockers.
+Masks are now mandatory; gloves are allowed and recommended but not mandatory at this point.
 Masks and gloves will not be supplied by the Testing Center.
 Candidates should arrive at least 30 minutes prior to their appointment time to accommodate the extra safety protocol.